brunadelmourosilva/challenge-rabbitmq-play-music/README.md

 :arrow_right: create 3 microservices
   * microservice 1: get infos by endpoint and the response should be published to queues.
   * microservice 2: consume message received by producer and play this music.
-  * microservice 3: receive message
+  * microservice 3: receive music object and save in the mongoDB database.

 :arrow_right:: queues | radio station

-The queus will simulation radio stations and besides that, each radio station will play the song of according the routing key defined by exchange.
+The queues will simulation radio stations and besides that, each radio station will play the song of according the routing key defined by exchange.
   * rock-song-over-2010
   * rock-song-betwween-1970-1998
   * rock-song-guns-n-roses
   * pop-song
   * indie-song

-prática -> Criar 3 MS's:

-consumir mensagem e enviar mensagem para exchange

-salvar mensagem no banco de dados

 ---